Creating A To Do List In WordPress

 If you have enabled categories in your plugin settings and select ‘Yes’ for this option, the to-do category will display on the subject of your emails …

-Leave this option disabled if you don’t want to display to-do categories in the subject of your emails.
+Leave this option disabled (‘No’) if you don’t want categories to appear the email subject.

 Show Who Assigned the To-Do Item in Email

-Enabling this option lets you display the user who assigned the to-do item in the email.
-This is a useful option if you have a number of project managers assigning to-do items to users …
+Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
+This option is useful if, for example, your website has multiple project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out emails.
-Add the name of your company, your domain, your name, or anything you like into this field …
+Use this field to customize the “From” field when sending out email notifications.
+You can enter the name of your company, your domain, your name, or anything you like into this field …

 From Email

-Add the email address that you would like showing as the “sent from” email address …
+In this field, type the email address that you would like to display as the “sent from” email address …

 Subject Field for Emails Sent to User

-Add a subject field for the email that will be automatically sent out to users when a new item has been assigned in your to-do list …
+Type into this field a subject field for the email that will be sent out automatically to users whenever a new item has been assigned to your to-do list …

 Text in Emails Sent to User